pBlasiak/rcfiles/README.md

 &nbsp;

     :A					    - Switches to the header file and vice versa :AS            		    - Splits and switches
     :AV            		    - Vertical splits and switches
     :AT            		    - New tab and switches
     g;             		    - Go back to previous cursor position :Ag            		    - Search for a word as follows :Ag [options] {pattern} [{directory}] :FZF ~         		    - Search for a file starting from the ~/ directory ;              		    - After 'f' command go to next occurance of a word searched ,              		    - After 'f' command go to previous occurance of a word searched ~              		    - Switch case (e.g. lowercase to uppercase letters) U              		    - Upper case of marked area :%s/old/new/gc 		    - Replace all old with new throughout file with confirmations :Ex            		    - Opens the directory of the current file :Sexplore      		    - Opens the file explorer in horizontal spllit :Vexplore      		    - Opens the file explorer in vertical spllit ctrl+v         		    - In insert mode it inserts character literally (e.g. IMAP in latex-suite is off) ctrl+]         		    - In visual model go to the tag (first match) g]             		    - You can visually select a text and press g] to get a list of matching tags
 	%              		    - Move to matching character ( () [] {} )
 	$              		    - Jump to the end of line
     }              		    - Jump to next paragraph/function/block
     {              		    - Jump to previous paragraph/function/block
 	{<CR>          		    - Auto close { } and insert new line between them (<CR>          		    - Auto close ( ) and insert new line between them zz             		    - Center cursor on screen
 	"xy            		    - Yank into register x
-	"xp            - Paste contents of register x
-	"+y            - Yank into the system clipboard register "+p            - Paste from the system clipboard register qa             - Record macro a
+	"xp            		    - Paste contents of register x "+y            		    - Yank into the system clipboard register "+p            		    - Paste from the system clipboard register qa             		    - Record macro a
 	q              		    - Stop recording macro
 	@a             		    - Run macro a
 	@@             		    - Rerun last run macro
+	:noh           		    - Remove highlighting of search matches E              		    - Mapping for ea (jump to end of word in insert mode) aw			   		    - mark a word
+    ab             		    - a block with ()
+    aB	           		    - a block with {}
+    at             		    - a block with <> tags ib             		    - inner block with ()
+    iB             		    - inner block with {}
+    :g/{pattern}/d 		    - delete all lines containing pattern :g!/{pattern}/d		    - delete all lines not containing pattern
+    >%                      - indent a block with () or {} (cursor on brace)
+    <%                      - de-indent a block with () or {} (cursor on brace)
-	:noh           - Remove highlighting of search matches E              - Mapping for ea (jump to end of word in insert mode) :Wallbuffers   - Load all buffers from all tabs to current window (:WintabsAllBuffers) :Gvdiffsplit HEAD~3:%   - Brings up the staged version of the file side by side with the version 3 commits ago
+    Ctrl + wT               - move the current split window into its own tab Ctrl + o                - Retrace your movements in file in backwards Ctrl + i                - Retrace your movements in file in forwards '.                      - jump to last modification line `.                      - jump to exact spot in last modification line :Wallbuffers            - Load all buffers from all tabs to current window (:WintabsAllBuffers) :Gvdiffsplit HEAD~3:%   - Brings up the staged version of the file side by side with the version 3 commits ago

 - Mappings for vimdiff